Angus & Dundee: About 1 mile north of Dundee, on minor roads north or west of A90, east of Caird Park, at Mains of Fintry, at Mains Castle.

 The property was sold to the Erskines in the 19th century, then to James Caird, a wealthy jute manufacturer, before being given to the City of Dundee in 1913.
 Although ruined and derelict for many years, it was restored in the 1980s.
 The grounds have been a public park (Caird Park) since 1923.

-The castle is reputed to be haunted, and manifestations are said to include unexplained voices, furniture being moved by itself, and ‘dark presences’.
+The castle is reputed to be haunted, and manifestations are said to include disembodied voices, furniture being moved by itself, as well as by ‘dark presences’.
+One story is that there is the ghost of a woman cruelly slain by her husband, as well as other bogles, including a young child.

 22 Edinburgh Road